 Step 2.
-Once you are done, you can export the list with the contact emails or contact them straight from LinkAssistant.
+Once you are done, you can export the list with the emails or send a message to them straight from LinkAssistant.

-Some of your prospects might be a little stubborn and will require a custom approach.
+Some of your targets may be a little stubborn and will require a custom approach.
 The task can be made easier if you know something about the owner of your prospect domain, for example, their name and location.
 Here, email lookup services will help you find contacts that are not easy to uncover.

-Hunter.io, RocketReach, or FindThatLead are among the email lookup services that let you easily find contacts matching a person’s name.
+Hunter.io, RocketReach, or FindThatLead are among the email lookup services that let you easily find email addresses matching a person’s name.
 The tools have a free plan with around 50 free searches per month, so it’s easy to give it a try.

 Step 1.
 To use RocketReach, install the extension and sign up.

 Step 2.
-Go to the page where you expect to find a contact and click on the extension icon.
-The add-on will pull all available contacts which you then add to your contact list.
+Go to the page where you expect to find an email address and click on the extension icon.
+The add-on will pull all available emails which you then add to your contact list.

 Step 3.
 Alternatively, you can proceed to the website of rocketreach.co and perform a search there.
 Enter the name of the prospect owner and set additional filters to narrow down your search.

-An outreach campaign is a messy business and it’s next to impossible to manage it manually.
-You have to keep track of everyone you ever contacted, their replies, follow-ups, and potential unsubscribers, among many other things.
-To this end, I strongly suggest you consider a tool for automating your outreach process.
+An e-mail outreach campaign is a messy business and it’s next to impossible to manage it manually.
+You have to keep track of everyone you ever reached out to, their replies, follow-ups, and potential unsubscribers, among many other things.
+To this end, I strongly suggest you consider a tool for automating your email outreach.

 For example, RightInbox for Gmail allows scheduling, taking notes, setting reminders, tracking open rates, and sending bulk emails with email templates.
 Another tool, Mail Tester is good for scrubbing and verifying your email lists (the functionality will help you clear your list from hard bounces).
+Wiza is best to verify emails with LinkedIn Sales Navigator.
 And Mailchimp seems to offer the most generous free plan as well as advanced features.

-LinkAssistant allows managing your inbox as well.
-The tool is more apt specifically for link-building.
+LinkAssistant was planned as specialized software for link-building outreach, that’s why it allows managing your inbox as well.
+After scraping the emails, you can plan and carry out email outreach campaigns.
 You can set several status definitions, like “1st request sent”, or “Website links back” and the like, and verify backlinks.